jbinagia/CS-230-Final-Project/README.md

 source .env/bin/activate
 pip install -r requirements.txt
 ```
-- Note that for Windows, the virtual environment is activated by running the script `activate.bat` found in `\.env\Scripts\`
 - Open up one of the Jupyter notebooks located in the [notebooks](https://github.com/jbinagia/CS-230-Final-Project/tree/master/notebooks) folder.